 Encourage each and every member to shape public policy by way of sharing their individual experiences as practitioners and offering new ideas to advance our mission.
 I recommend all members visit our website for information about our committees.
 In addition, I urge members to become active participants at the Advocacy Committee chaired by Patricia Keane Martin which meets immediately prior to our educational dinner meetings.
 Within Advocacy we have several work groups tailored to members’ interests including: Public Policy, Litigation, Special Needs, Residents’ Rights, and Annuities.
 Given the fluidity associated with Elder Law and the diversity among our members, these meetings allow for both a collegial and informal atmosphere which allows every participant a chance to address and implement legislative initiatives and evolving caselaw in their practice.

-Continue to sponsor legislation with the guidance of our lobbyist, Nomita Ganguly.
-We will re-file the Act to Support Equal Access to Community Care for Elders and the Disabled (formerly known as the PACE and Other Waivered Services bill) with the goal of expanding the Frail Elder Waiver to persons whose income is over the 300% of the Federal Benefit Rate through cost-sharing.
-In addition, we have finalized language for two additional bills – the first, relative to the countability of Veterans Aid and Attendance benefits when calculating income for purposes of eligibility; and second, preserving the ability for individuals over 65 to fund pooled trusts .
+As public policy and advocacy remain a principal tenet of our chapter, we will continue to sponsor legislation with the guidance of our lobbyist, Nomita Ganguly.
+Building upon last year’s success in preserving Veterans Aid and Attendance benefits, we will re-file our bill preserving the ability for individuals over 65 throughout the Commonwealth to fund pooled trusts.
+Similarly, we will also re-file an Act to Support Equal Access to Community Care for Elders and the Disabled (formerly known as the PACE and Other Waivered Services bill) with the goal of expanding the Frail Elder Waiver to persons whose income is over the 300% of the Federal Benefit Rate through cost-sharing.
+As much as we focus on the substantive implications of Medicaid policy, there will also be a concerted effort to clarify the procedural due process rights which should be afforded to every applicant and/or member receiving MassHealth benefits.